freAK14/Rock_Paper_Scissors-CNN-Python/README.md

 ```
 python train.py
 ```
-5. Test teh model with any image.
+5. Test the model with any image.
 For e.g.-
 ```
 python test.py 5.jpg
 ```